Test Scoring and Frequency Scanning

 The Test Scoring and Frequency Scanning programs reside on the central UNIX systems and are operator controlled (not self-service).
 They are used in conjunction with data read from standard scan forms (bubble sheets) by an optical mark reader.
 To request a Scan job for either program, submit your completed forms to the Smith Service Desk located in room 004 Smith Hall.

-Scan forms are available for purchase from
+Test scoring scan forms are available for purchase from:

 Test scoring and frequency scanning: instructions

 Test scoring and frequency scanning: common problems and questions

 This page contains answers to some of the questions more commonly asked about Test Scoring and Frequency Scanning.